 - Food processor

 - If using canned chickpeas, drain the chickpea water from one can into a small bowl and reserve.
-If using dried chickpeas, drain and rinse them after soaking, then simmer them in lightly salted water on the stovetop for 60-90 minutes until soft and tender.
-Drain the beans and reserve 1/4 cup of the cooking water in a small bowl.
+If cooking the beans, follow my soaking and cooking instructions here.
+Drain the beans after cooking, reserving 1/2 cup of the cooking water in a small bowl.

 - Note: to make this hummus ultra creamy, you can peel the cooked chickpeas.
 Squeeze each chickpea gently to remove the skin, then discard the skins before processing.
 While this step is not completely necessary, it will ensure that your hummus turns out very smooth and creamy.